 Applicants pay the standard OakDOT Permit Intake Fee + a 14.75% Records and Technology Fee.
-As of July 19, 2019, the Intake Fee + 14.75% amounted to approximately $80.
+As of April 2023, the Intake Fee + 14.75% amounted to $87.21.
 Sidewalk repair permits carry a separate fee.
 Consult the Oakland Master Fee Schedule for up-to-date fee details.

 Q. What if I cannot complete the repair in time?

-If you cannot obtain a Compliance Certificate for your sidewalk before title transfer, you may apply for a Provisional Sidewalk Compliance Certificate which will allow a 90-day extension from the issue date for sidewalk repair work to be completed.
+If you cannot obtain a Compliance Certificate for your sidewalk before title transfer, you may apply for a Provisional Sidewalk Compliance Certificate which will allow a 120-day extension from the issue date for sidewalk repair work to be completed.
 The Provisional Sidewalk Compliance Certificate must be issued before title transfer.
 Up to two (2) additional 120-day extensions may be issued at request.
 Full fees apply.

-During the 90-day extension period, the responsible party, as negotiated between the buyer and seller, shall complete the requirements to obtain a Sidewalk Compliance Certificate by repairing or replacing the sidewalk as necessary.
+During the 120-day extension period, the responsible party, as negotiated between the buyer and seller, shall complete the requirements to obtain a Sidewalk Compliance Certificate by repairing or replacing the sidewalk as necessary.
 Note that once the title transfer is complete, the new property owner is solely responsible for obtaining the Sidewalk Compliance Certificate.

 Applicants applying for a Provisional Sidewalk Compliance Certificate will pay the standard OakDOT Permit Intake Fee + a 14.75% Records and Technology Fee.
-As of July 19, 2019, the Intake Fee + 14.75% amounted to approximately $80 (consult the Oakland Master Fee Schedule [MFS] for up-to-date fee details).
-This fee will then be applied towards the final Compliance Certificate once compliance is achieved before the end of the 90-day period.
+As of April 2023, the Intake Fee + 14.75% amounted to $87.21 (consult the Oakland Master Fee Schedule [MFS] for up-to-date fee details).
+This fee will then be applied towards the final Compliance Certificate once compliance is achieved before the end of the 120-day period.

 Failure to comply may result in an OakDOT inspection, and further civil penalties may ensue, up to and including a lien on the subject property.